Tritones Vallarta M.F.C.

-Tritones Vallarta M Fútbol Club is a Mexican professional football club based in Puerto Vallarta, Jalisco, that plays in the Liga Premier, the third level division of Mexican football.
+Tritones Vallarta M Fútbol Club, is a professional football club based in Puerto Vallarta, Jalisco.
+The club competes in Liga Premier (Primera Premier), the third level of Mexican football, and plays its home matches at Club Deportivo Curiel.

 History

 At the end of July 2021, it was reported about that a new soccer team would be located on the Mexican Pacific coast, without knowing the name or the city where it would be located, although it was mentioned that it would be led by Manuel Naya Barba.
-On July 30, it was officially announced that the new team will be called Tritones Vallarta M.F.C. and would be based in Puerto Vallarta, Jalisco.
+On July 30, it was officially announced that the new team would be called Tritones Vallarta M.F.C. and would be based in Puerto Vallarta, Jalisco.
 The team was created with the aim of forming a club that achieves identity in the city and its metropolitan area due to the absence of a representative club, in addition, the idea of seeking to reach the Liga de Expansión MX in a period of two years.